 As the name implies, bird mites are a species of mite that feeds on birds.
 Their primary food source is blood and they will attach themselves to a bird and feed until they are engorged.
 Mites will target most birds, but they are most commonly associated with starlings, sparrows, pigeons, and chickens.

-Mites can be most readily found in and around bird nests, where they feed on featherless hatchlings.
+Bird mites can be most readily found in and around bird nests, where they feed on featherless hatchlings.
 They are tiny and clear in color when they are not feeding, which makes them difficult to spot against the skin.
 As they feed and become full of blood, they become darker in color and easier to spot.

-They are potentially harmful to pets.
+Bird mites are potentially harmful to pets and people

 Though their primary target is birds, these mites can also become a nuisance for humans.
 This is particularly true when birds build nests on or near a house.
 Once the nest is abandoned, the mites will move on and start looking for a new food source.
 Since they are so tiny, it is easy for them to gain entry into a home through the smallest of cracks and crevices and cause an infestation.